The 13th Göttingen International Ethnographic Film Festivalwill take place from 4 to 8 May 2016

 The festival promotes documentary cinema with a special emphasis on new films, videos or interactive media (published after 1.1.2013) dealing with socio-cultural processes in a wide sense of the term.

-The festival is open to all filmmakers, but especially those coming from an anthropology, sociology, folklore, history etc. background .
-It provides a great opportunity for international exchange of ideas and co-operation in documentary filmmaking.
+The festival is open to all filmmakers, but especially those having a background in anthropology, sociology, folklore, history etc. It provides a great opportunity for international exchange of ideas and co-operation in documentary filmmaking.

 Submission Deadline: December 15, 2015

 It started as usual with the student film competition, one of the central events of the festival, on Wednesday afternoon at 1.30 pm.
 The main festival opened Thursday afternoon at 2 pm.

 This year's special topics of the festival were:

 Migration and Belonging

 When Solomon Tetteh went to Israel for the first time on a pilgrimage, his plan was to return to Ghana.
 But in life the unexpected can happen.
 He found his vocation in Israelto be a priest for a migrant workers’ community in Tel-Aviv.
 Solomon normally is a cheerful person, looking into the faces of his community fills him up with love.
 Just sometimes he is sad.
 For his vocation he had to leave behind his old life in Ghana, his eldest son and the son he had lost due to illness.
 In this film we accompany him when he returns to Ghana re-uniting with his son and we become witnesses when Solomon recognizes the time he had lost with his son because of his absence.

 A second Student Award was given to Christian Suhr Nielsen in recognition of his contribution in Visual Anthropology and his film Descending with Angels.